chrisgundling/Udacity-P3-BehavioralCloning/README.md

 | pool3 | 16 X 16 X 128 | 0.20 MB | 0 |
 | FC1 | 1 X 1 X 1024 | 0.001 MB | 33554432 |

-Based on the notes from Stanford's CS231n, this gives 8 MB (~2MB * 4 bytes) for each image on forward pass and 16 MB on the backward pass.
-Using a batch size of 32, the max memory usage will be 512 MB during the backward pass.
+This gives 8 MB (~2MB * 4 bytes) for each image on forward pass and 16 MB on the backward pass.
+Using a batch size of 64, the max memory usage will be 1.024 GB during the backward pass.
 Over 99% of the parameters in this model are in the FC1 layer.
 Comparing the structure and parameters to NVIDIA’s model, at nearly 34 million parameters, this model has significantly more parameters than NVIDIA’s.
-Even with the dropout and various image augmentation techniques this model still overfits.

 # Results
 The following videos show side by side comparisons of the two models for both Track 1 and 2.
 Clearly the NVIDIA model is able to steer more smoothly and confidently on both tracks.